Workflow-specific products Content, decks, briefs, proposals, legal, and sales each have a clearer buying path.

 The shipping path is inside the product

-Publish directly to WordPress, Medium, Ghost, and Gixo Blog, export in HTML, Markdown, and PDF, and use Substack export for channels outside the direct path.
+Publish directly to connected WordPress and Ghost sites, export in HTML, Markdown, and PDF, and use Medium draft handoff and Substack export for channels outside the direct path.

 The Gixo Quill stack stays the same